PreethiVantala/Data_Analysis/README.md

 │── requirements.txt     # List of dependencies
 │── README.md            # Project documentation

-### **Dataset Information 📜
+Dataset Information 📜
 The dataset used in this analysis is the Titanic dataset, which contains details about passengers aboard the Titanic, including survival status.

-📂 Source: Available in the data/ directory.
 🔗 Original Dataset: Kaggle - Titanic Dataset

-### **Key Insights & Findings 🔍
-💡 Passenger Class & Survival: Higher-class passengers had a better survival rate.
-👩 Women & Children First: Women and children had a higher survival probability.
-🛳️ Fare & Survival: Passengers who paid higher fares had a better chance of survival.
-More detailed findings and visualizations are available in the reports/ directory.

-### Contributing 🤝
+Contributing 🤝
 Contributions are welcome!
 If you’d like to improve this project, follow these steps:

+Fork the repository
+Create a new branch (git checkout -b feature-branch) Make your changes and commit (git commit -m "Added new feature") Push to your branch (git push origin feature-branch) Submit a pull request